Ezekiel

 Ezekiel Chapter 34

 This could mean literal feeding and clothing the poor of the people but I believe it is more in line with feeding them spiritual food or the word of God since that is what a pastor or shepherd of the people is supposed to be mainly concerned with.
 This passage concerns the spiritual shepherds of Israel.
 Because they failed to feed the word of God to the people, the people began to go into idolatry.
 This can happen in the church also.
 We may create a great separation between clergy and laity so much that the clergy does all the studying and feeding his soul and all the laity gets is rituals, ceremonies and someone interceding for them in rituals without them even coming to the knowledge of Jesus Christ on a one on one basis.
 That may be what some people prefer.
 We remember the day of Moses when the people did not want God to come into their midst but preferred that Moses go up and communicate with God leaving them a safe distance away.
 I don't think I want someone having to go to God on my behalf besides Jesus Christ.
-I know that I cannot even get to God without going through Jesus but to have to depend upon an earthly man also is scary.
+I know that I cannot even get to God without going through Jesus but to have to depend upon an earthly man is scary.
 It is through Christ that we can now go straight to the heavenly Father without an earthy mediator.
-Since sin separates us from God though, we must believe in Christ trusting and allowing Him to cleanse us from all sin.
+Since sin separates us from God though, now we must believe in Christ and trusting Him to cleanse us from all sin.
 Now we don't have to depend upon a clergy.
 God does set up pastors and teachers to help us understand the word and teach us in the way of righteousness and they still will have to answer to God if they do not do that faithfully.
 They are gifts from God for our edification but they are not channels to God to bring us salvation.
 They are to be channels to bring us the message of salvation but not the actual salvation.
-We are saved by our own one on one relationship with God.
+We are saved by our own faith in God and our seeking Him.
 Still a pastor must be faithful and not teach only what people want to hear.
 To feed himself and not his flock would be like studying the word and receiving the truth but when they stand in the pulpit they only give forth what they think the flock want to hear.
 I call it watered down generic junk food.

 Looks like some of them actually killed those that perhaps didn't go along with all their nonsense.
 This reminds me of the Roman church during the Middle ages that tortured and killed those that tried to correct the error that the church had gotten into.
 This passage is speaking of Israel though but we can apply this to the church without taking it out of context.
 These things were written so that we learn from them.
 We can learn from the mistakes of the Israel congregation of that day and see what happens when they reject truth.